framanno/Get_next_line/README.md

 5 utils functions"
 1. int	ft_strlen;
+Function that returns the length of a string excluding the null terminator.

 2. int	*ft_strchr;
+Function that finds the first occurrance of a character in a string and returns a pointer to it, or NULL if not find.

 3. char	*ft_strjoin;
+Function that joins strings with separator.

 4. har	*ft_strdup;
+Function that "duplicates" a string:  allocates memory and copies the source string to new memory.

 5. char	*ft_strncpy;
+Function that copies up to n characters from source string to destination string.

 						MEMORY ALLOCATION
 Static buffer array (buff_data):

 This array is defined as static char *buff_data[1024];, which means it is allocated once and persists for the lifetime of the program.

 Each element of this array is used to store buffered data for different file descriptors.

 Dynamic allocation in read_and_buffer: